openthread/openthread/src/posix/README.md

 ### Simulation

-OpenThread provides an implemenation on the simulation platform which enables running a simulated transceiver on the host.
+OpenThread provides an implementation on the simulation platform which enables running a simulated transceiver on the host.

 #### Build